-4 Steps to Preventing TDoS Attacks Before They Cripple Your Phone System
+4 Steps to Preventing a TDoS Attack Before it Cripples Your System

-Telephone Denial of Service (TDoS) attacks are on the rise, and no business is exempt from this security risk.
+The risk of a Telephone Denial of Service (TDoS) attack is on the rise, and no business is exempt from this security nightmare.
 While phone spam is not a new threat to businesses, risks to your communication systems have evolved.

 Today's hackers are using sophisticated malware to infect smartphones and flood the phone systems of agencies or companies with spoofed phone calls, resulting in phone line unavailability for legitimate callers.